facebook/react-native-website/docs/appstate.md

 addEventListener(type, handler);
 ```

-Add a handler to AppState changes by listening to the `change` event type and providing the handler
+Add a handler to AppState changes by listening to the `change` event type.
+Returns the `EventSubscription`.

 ---